The Ultimate Checklist for Ambitious Manufacturing Startups

 The modern manufacturer has to account for sales, marketing, branding, production as well as the daily burdens of business.
 That’s a lot of responsibility to take on, and not to be taken lightly, whether you got investors behind your back or not.

-If you don’t do your research thoroughly beforehand and spend your budget wisely you might well end up like this guy.
-He thinks he looks cool but really, he’s just burning his future into the atmosphere.
+If you don’t do your research thoroughly beforehand and spend your budget wisely you may feel like you are burning money.

 Instead, it’s better to set yourself up for success by building a foundation worthy of your product.
 It’s going to take time to get all of these elements in place but don’t worry, you don’t have to focus on them all at once.